bertrandchenal/tanker/README.md

 Tanker is a Python database library targeting analytic operations but it also fits most transactional processing.

-As its core it's mainly a query builder that simplify greatly the join operations.
-It also comes with an way to automatically create the database tables based on your schema definition.
+As its core it's mainly a query builder that simplify greatly join operations.
+It also comes with a way to automatically create the database tables based on your schema definition.

-Currently Postgresql and Sqlite are supported and the API is made to seamlessly integrate with pandas DataFrames.
+Currently Postgresql and Sqlite are supported and the API is made to seamlessly integrate pandas DataFrames.

 ## Licence